projectcalico/calico/docs/source/l3-interconnectFabric.rst

  Where large-scale IP networks and hardware collide
 ----------------------------------------------------

-Calico provides an end-to-end IP network that interconnects the end points [#end_points]_ in a scale-out or cloud environment.
-To do that, it needs an *interconnect fabric* to provide the physical networking layer on which Calico operates [#interconnect_fabric]_
+Calico provides an end-to-end IP network that interconnects the endpoints [#endpoints]_ in a scale-out or cloud environment.
+To do that, it needs an *interconnect fabric* to provide the physical networking layer on which Calico operates [#interconnect_fabric]_.

 While Calico is designed to work with any underlying interconnect fabric that can support IP traffic, the fabric that has the least